AWegnerGitHub/awegnergithub.github.io-content/2023_05_23_future_of_remote_work.md

 The last one, absolutely.
 In this environment, I as a manager, can hire the best person for the job regardless of where they sit in the world.
 It doesn't matter if we could car pool to an office or if you are 18 hours ahead of me.
 This is the massive advantage of a fully remote workforce and is commonly brushed under the rug in these types of articles.
-A team that is aligned and has the best people in the world or industry working for them is going to crush a team of that is colocated and is limited by who lives in commuting distance or is willing to relocate to commuting distance of the office.
+A team that is aligned and has the best people in the world or industry working for them is going to crush a team that is colocated and is limited by who lives in commuting distance or is willing to relocate to commuting distance of the office.

 Lastly, this quote